-Diamond color is a Fancy Colored Diamond’s most significant characteristic.
-In fact, unlike a colorless diamond where the 4C's (carat weight, clarity, color, and cut) are all equally important to the overall value, the color characteristic plays the most important role in the value of the diamond.
+When it comes to Fancy Colored Diamonds the most significant characteristic is the color.
+In fact, unlike a colorless diamond where the 4C's (carat weight, clarity, color, and cut) are all equally important to the overall value, the color characteristic plays the most important role in the value of the diamond, often outweighing other factors such as clarity.

-With white diamonds the absence of color is what makes the diamonds so precious.
-However, in the case of fancy colored diamonds, the presence of color and the intensity of how it shines is specifically what increase the value of the stones.
+With white diamonds, also called colorless diamonds, the absence of color is what makes the diamonds so precious.
+However, in the case of fancy colored diamonds, the presence of color, it's intensity and purity, are what increases the value of these stones.

 Most of the natural fancy color diamonds found are not a single or pure color.
 Some diamonds have a combination of two, three, and sometimes even four colors within the composition of the stone.